 Australian steel is recognised around the world for its quality and product consistency.
-The annual capacity of Australian steelmakers is 5.3 million tonnes of which about 1.6 million tonnes is structural steel used for industrial, commercial and residential buildings, bridges, towers and masts, maritime structures, mining and materials handling projects2.
+The annual capacity of Australian steelmakers is 5.3 million tonnes of which about 1.6 million tonnes is structural steel used for industrial, commercial and residential buildings, bridges, towers and masts, maritime structures, mining and materials handling projects.

-The integrated Australian steel chain typically holds more than two million tonnes of inventory, made available through distributors located at over 300 sites across the country2.
+The integrated Australian steel chain typically holds more than two million tonnes of inventory, made available through distributors located at over 300 sites across the country.

-Australia is well served by two steel manufacturers who operate an array of modern steelmaking mills across the country, BlueScope Steel (which mostly produces flat steel products), and Liberty (making mostly long steel products) owned by Liberty House Group.
+Australia is well served by three steel manufacturers who operate an array of modern steelmaking mills across the country, BlueScope Steel (which mostly produces flat steel products), Liberty (making mostly long steel products) owned by Liberty House Group, and Molycop (making grinding media, railway products, and niche forgings) owned by American Industrial Partners.